Symposium to highlight space travel, radiation

 - Radiation Effects on the Cardiovascular System” by Dr. Benjamin Levine, professor of internal medicine at UT Southwestern;

-- Using Mice to Assess Radiation Effects on Cancer Initiation and Progression” by Oliver Delgado, graduate student research assistant in cell biology at
+- Using Mice to Assess Radiation Effects on Cancer Initiation and Progression” by Oliver Delgado, graduate student research assistant in cell biology at UT Southwestern; and

 - Countermeasures to Protect Against Radiation Damage” by Dr. Jerry Shay, professor of cell biology at UT Southwestern.